bohlourenco/AMISecOnto/README.md

 ```

-## Competency Question → Ontology Mapping
+## Competency Question Traceability Matrix

-Maps each competency question (CQ) to the AMISecOnto classes and object/data
+Establishes traceability between each competency question (CQ) and the
+AMISecOnto axioms, classes and object/data properties, needed to satisfy it,
-properties required to answer it, along with the role each mapping plays in
+together with the ontological role each mapping plays.
+This matrix supports
+requirements validation by tracing every CQ back to concrete elements of the
-the ontology.
+ontology.

 | CQ | Required Classes | Required Object / Data Properties | Ontological Role |
 |---|---|---|---|